Surgical abortion is a medical procedure that is associated with risks for the mother, some of which are long-term.

 1. Increased risk for premature birth or miscarriage in the future.

 During an abortion, the cervix is artificially dilated and permanent damage can occur to the cervix.
 This can lead to problems in future pregnancies in that the cervix is unable to hold the placenta in place.
 The risk of preterm birth and miscarriage increased by over 36% for women who have experienced an abortion in the past.
+Confused about how an abortion differs from a miscarriage?
+Click here to learn the difference.

 2. Increased risk of mental health struggles.